syxanash/retrocomputing/powerbook-duo-280c/README.md

 The exported REALbasic source code is available [here](source.bas).
 The code is a bit messy and definitely needs some polishing, but I'm more than happy with the result! :)

+🔥 If you're running the app on your vintage Apple computer feel free to take a picture and tag me on Bluesky I'll repost it!

 ## Basilisk Demo

 https://github.com/user-attachments/assets/70634e3e-6663-42cd-b5cc-a879ae687da9